iEv0lv3/coral_reef/README.md

 ## Powerlevel9k Example

 The `.zshrc` configuration I use is also included in this repo as `zshrc.txt`, and it contains my entire setup.
 Within that setup are my `Powerlevel9k` settings.
 For the Powerlevel9k settings to work as expected [Ohmyzsh](https://ohmyz.sh/), [Powerlevel9k](https://github.com/Powerlevel9k/powerlevel9k), and [Nerd Fonts Complete](https://github.com/ryanoasis/nerd-fonts) are required.
-My favorite font is [FiraCode](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/FiraCode), the Reinta version.
+My favorite font is [FiraCode](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/FiraCode), the Retina version.
 If you're new to customizing the terminal check out this great article for some guidance: [How to Configure your macOs Terminal with Zsh like a Pro](https://www.freecodecamp.org/news/how-to-configure-your-macos-terminal-with-zsh-like-a-pro-c0ab3f3c1156/).

 ![Powerlevel9k](https://i.imgur.com/2ic4bDU.png)